Revealing the nature of yrast states in neutron-rich polonium isotopes

 To link the newly measured data to the underlying nuclear structure, two effective interactions were used in the present work for the calculation of low-energy levels and $E2$ transition rates: (i) the recently-developed H208 effective interaction \cite{Nai19, Nai21} already used in the interpretation of $^{212,214,216}$Po new experimental data \cite{And21,Fer21,Kar22,And24}; (ii) the well-established Kuo-Herling interaction as modified by Warburton and Brown~\cite{War91}, denoted as KHPE.
 More details regarding the calculations are provided in the Supplemental Material~\cite{supplemental}.

-Additional modifications of the two interactions, denoted by H208-m and KHPE-m, were implemented within this work in order to reconcile calculated and experimental $B(E2)$ values.
+Additional modifications of the two interactions, denoted by H208-m and KHPE-m, were implemented within this work in order to reconcile calculated and experimental $B(E2)$ values but maintain the good agreement for other observables using the original interactions.
 Specifically, the diagonal and off-diagonal $1h_{9/2}$ proton-pairing matrix elements were reduced by 100\,keV in H208-m.
-The KHPE-m reduction was 100\,keV for $^{218}$Po and 200\,keV for $^{210-216}$Po (for a similar 200-keV reduction in $^{218}$Po, the $8_1^+$ state excitation energy becomes lower than the $6_1^+$ one).
+In the case of the KHPE-m interaction, only a larger reduction of 200\,keV produced a similar improvement for $^{210-216}$Po.
+However, in $^{218}$Po, the $8_1^+$ state excitation energy becomes lower than the $6_1^+$ one and therefore the reduction was limited to 100\,keV in the case of $^{218}$Po.
 The $1h_{9/2} 0i_{13/2}$ matrix elements were not modified, as they had an insignificant effect on the studied $E2$ transitions.

 The calculated and experimental excitation energies of the $0^+-8^+$ yrast levels in $^{210-218}$Po isotopes are shown in Fig.~\ref{fig:energySM}.
 The comparison indicates that the H208 interaction is in better agreement with the adopted experimental data \cite{nds212,nds214,nds216,nds218} than KHPE, except for $^{210}$Po \cite{nds210}.
 A common shortcoming is a compression by about 200~keV observed for the $8_1^+$ state of $^{218}$Po, which we attribute to the adopted truncation for that nucleus.